HRegniez/todo-app-nextJS/README.md

 }
 ```

-If in your app you have 2 component generated wit the same request, Next will detect that and will only do the request once for both components.
+If in your app you have 2 component generated with the same request, Next will detect that and will only do the request once for both components.

-important note: Next js also caches the requests so that wen you go back on the site later that data will still be present, this behavor mght not be wanted.
+important note: Next js also caches the requests so that wen you go back on the site later that data will still be present, this behavior mght not be wanted.

-to counter this behavior you can specify it in your API request:
+to counter this behavior you can specify it using the revalidate prop in your API request:

 ```
 async function getTickets(): Promise<Ticket[]> {